-Office of Public Works (OPW), in associciacion with Carlow Garden Trail and Carlow Tourism has announced Snowdrops Festival at the beautiful Altamont Gardens during the month of February.
+Office of Public Works (OPW), in association with Carlow Garden Trail and Carlow Tourism, has announced Snowdrops Festival at the beautiful Altamont Gardens during the month of February.

 There is no better time of year to catch this fabulous display of snowdrops in these beautiful tranquil gardens.
-A wonderful opportunity to view unique collection of over 100 named varieties of snowdrops.
+A wonderful opportunity to view a unique collection of over 100 named varieties of snowdrops.
 This collection started by Corona North, the former owner of Altamont Gardens is now amongst the largest in Ireland.
-Apparently in Ireland there are varieties that cannot be seen anywhere else.
+Apparently, in Ireland, there are varieties that cannot be seen anywhere else.

-- A fine group of a fine snowdrop, Galanthus ‘Natalie Garton’ in the Corona North Borders.
+- A fine group of fine snowdrops, Galanthus ‘Natalie Garton’ in the Corona North Borders.

-- Galanthus gracilis -A species snowdrop which grows in the wild in Greece, Bulgaria and Western Turkey, flowering in January here in Altamont.
+- Galanthus gracilis -A species of snowdrop that grows in the wild in Greece, Bulgaria, and Western Turkey, flowering in January here in Altamont.
 It is very distinctive having narrow, grey leaves that twist and curve.
 Its flowers have three separate green marks on each inner petal: a broad stripe at the base and two tiny triangles at the tips.

 Source: New Altamont Gardens facebook page

 The gardens cultivated since the 1750s are now entrusted to the very able OPW Head Gardener, Paul Culter, who will be providing tours at 2 pm every Monday, Wednesday, and Friday for the duration of the Festival.
 The gardens open daily from 9 am to 4.30 pm

 Unfortunately this year I can`t go to visit Altamont Gardens in February because of covid 5km travel restriction.
 Below are my photos from previous years taken during Snowdrops Week at Altamont Gardens.
 I will hopefully be able to see it again in 2022 and the years ahead.